-Protective Measures: Rescue personnel are at low risk of secondary contamination from victims who have been exposed only to chlorine gas.
+Rescue personnel are at low risk of secondary contamination from victims who have been exposed only to chlorine gas.
 However, clothing or skin soaked with industrial strength bleach or similar solutions may be corrosive to rescuers and may release harmful chlorine gas.
-Self protect with chemical personal protective equipment designed to protect from respiratory system and skin absorption.
+Self-protect with chemical-resistant protective equipment designed to protect from respiratory system and skin absorption.

-Prophylaxis: N/A
+Prophylaxis: N/A.

 Treatment: There is no antidote for chlorine.
-Treatment consists of supportive
+Treatment consists of supportive care.

-care.

-Reporting: Any suspect cases should be reported immediately to the Division of Public Health, Epidemiology Branch: 1-888-295-5156 (24/7 coverage).
-Preparedness and Response at www.bt.cdc.gov/.
-24/7 Emergency Contact Number: 1-888-295-5156 Revised: 05/2007 Doc. # 35-05-20/07/05/64
+Reporting: Any suspect cases should be reported immediately to the Division of Public Health, 1-888-295-5156 (24/7 coverage).
+Additional information: For additional information, visit the Centers for Disease Control and Prevention website: https://emergency.cdc.gov/.